 Introduction

-The binomial theorem is a very versatile theorem that shows up in a variety of places.
-In this article, we will discuss the binomial theorem and its generalization, the polynomial theorem.
+The Binomial Theorem is a highly versatile theorem that appears in various contexts.
+In this article, we will discuss the Binomial Theorem and its generalization, the Multinomial Theorem.

 (x+y)^{2}&=&x^{2}+2 x y+y^{2} \\